pjweggy/CLADES/README.md

 4*. train your own model

+With prior knowledge of related populations, one can trained a more specific model as your own classifier.
+For example, if one has an estimate range of θ, 𝜏 and M, one can generate simulated sequence data for two-species model.
+For pairwise populations, compute summary statistics and normalize to range (0, 1).
+Then use 'svm-train' to train your own model.

 ==== Data ====

 CLADES uses sequences data for multiple individuals from multiple populations.
 There is an example input sequence file test_seq.txt containing two locus information for 80 individuals from 8 populations.